UrbanApps/UALogger/README.md

 UALogger is a simple and lightweight logging tool for iOS and Mac apps.
 It allows you to customize the log format, customize when to log to the console, and allows collection of the entire recent console log for your application.
 It includes the `UALogger` class and class methods, and a few handy macros.

+### Why UALogger?

+##### Get Context

+`NSLog` is great, but it has room for improvement.
+You probably have some code in your project that says something like the following that ends up loggings something generic and unhelpful like

+    NSLog(@"Error: %@", [error localizedDescription]);
+    => Error: There was a problem loading resource.

+UALogger steps in to help to help.
+By simply adding the file and line number to the output, you can put your generic log messages into context, allowing them to be a much more powerful method of feedback.

+    UALog(@"Error: %@", [error localizedDescription]);
+    => <UAViewController.m:27> Error: There was a problem loading resource.

+##### Speed up your Production App

+Calls to `NSLog` are expensive.
+Each write has to append a line to a file on the OS, meaning that the file has to be located, opened, appended, saved, and all synchronously.
+A `NSLog` call here and there won't grind your app to a halt, but if you log a lot (like you should), it can have a measurable performance hit.

+So what do you do to prevent logging in production?
+Do you grep for `NSLog` entries and comment them out before launch? __No__.
+You install UALogger and don't worry about it.
+UALogger won't log to the console on production builds unless you override it to do so.

+##### Protect Sensitive Information

+The console log that `NSLog` writes to can be read by any app, or anyone who knows how to dig around on their device.
+This may not be a problem, but what if you log user details such as email or password?
+What if you log URL's for your private API, or details on your backend service?
+When you use UALogger, you won't print these logs to the system console in production, protecting yourself and your users.

+##### Give Better Support

+UALogger lets you get all of the logs written by your app to the system log.
+In our flagship app [Ambiance](http://ambianceapp.com), we use this to help debug tough customer issues.
+If a customer contacts us with an issue that we can't figure out, we ask them to turn on logging for Ambiance via a switch in the App settings, try to reproduce the problem, then send us the log via an in-app button.

 ### Installation

+Installation is made simple with [Cocoapods](http://cocoapods.org/).
+If you want to do it the old fashioned way, you know how.

     pod 'UALogger'